matt2718/matt2718.github.io/_posts/2022-01-01-sandwich-photos.md

 Well, here's the thing: I think Randall's point is basically valid.
 If I spent even a week staring at photos of Joe Biden eating a sandwich, *of course* I'd notice things about them and start to develop opinions.
-And the thought process I use to figure out why I like something is similar for wine, fonts, art---anything subjective, really.
-It's all just drawing boundaries in a large parameter space.
+And the thought process I use to figure out why I like something is similar for wine, fonts, landscapes---anything subjective, really.
+It's all just drawing boundaries in a large parameter space (though it's a bit less true for art, which is made with the goal of communicating something).

 This leaves us at an impasse.
 Either we can admit that caring about details is pointless and stick to surface-level impressions, or we can twist ourselves into ad hoc rhetorical knots to justify why